wildlava/explore/README.md

 * If "/" command tries to send you to a non-existant room, no error message is returned.

-* Walking into breakfast room and dropping knife prints "Ok" grouped with action stuff (getting thrown out by knight).
-  Old BASIC version prints "Ok" normally with blank line after.

 * Multiple duplicate globals should work requiring different objects.

-* What should be done for multiple ACTION lines after one COMMAND?

 * Variables (TITLE, ROOM, etc.) are not case insensitive.